 Amaranth flour is a common ingredient in gluten-free baking.
 Since it's heavy, it should be limited to 1/4 of the total flour in the recipe (by weight), otherwise, the baked goods will be extremely dense.
 It combines well with almond flour and works nicely as a thickener in soups and sauces.

 What Does It Taste Like?

-Amaranth's flavor is nutty and slightly peppery, with a crunchy texture, similar to that of quinoa.
-Popped, it's lighter and lightly crisp.
+Amaranth's flavor is nutty, herbal, and slightly peppery.
+It has a crunchy texture, similar to that of quinoa.
+Toasted or "popped" amaranth has a more enhanced nutty flavor and is lightly crisp.

 Where to Buy Amaranth

-Whole amaranth and amaranth flour can be found at many grocery stores, often in the health-food sections of the store, and it can also be purchased from various online retailers.
-It's often sold by the pound or in bags of one, five, or 10 pounds.
-Also look for amaranth in bulk bins.
+Whole amaranth and amaranth flour can be found in many grocery stores, often in the health-food sections, and can also be purchased from various online retailers.
+It's often sold by the pound or in bags of one, five, or 10 pounds, as well as in bulk.